 University education includes the Fort George campus of Yeshiva University, which is where its storied basketball team competes.
 You can also find a branch of City University called CUNY in the Heights—which despite its name is actually in Inwood.
 Boricua College, on Audubon Terrace, prides itself on education for Caribbean immigrants.

-Also in Lower WaHi, the Columbia University College of Physicians & Surgeons makes its home at the New York Presbyterian/Columbia University Medical Center, which also houses Columbia’s schools of dentistry, nursing, public health, and social work.
+In Lower WaHi, the Columbia University College of Physicians & Surgeons makes its home at the New York Presbyterian/Columbia University Medical Center, which also houses Columbia’s schools of dentistry, nursing, public health, and social work.

 More and more options for spending time, and money, in the neighborhood keep opening.
 Thanks in part to the attention from In The Heights, Uptown is getting its due as a destination for food.